-In the spring of 2018, the Home Office (the Department) acknowledged serious shortcomings in its treatment of the Windrush generation, who had suffered harm due to the Department’s ‘hostile environment’ policies.
-These policies required members of the Windrush generation to demonstrate their lawful immigration status to access public services, housing and jobs.
+In 2018, the Home Office acknowledged serious shortcomings in its treatment of the Windrush generation, who had suffered harm due to the Department’s ‘hostile environment’ policies.
+Members of the Windrush generation were required to demonstrate their lawful immigration status to access public services, housing and jobs.
 Some struggled to do this even though they were living in the UK legally.
-The Department acknowledged it had treated the Windrush generation unfairly and announced a set of measures to “right the wrongs” experienced by those affected.
-One of those measures was the Windrush Compensation Scheme (the scheme), launched in 2019.
-The scheme aimed to compensate members of the Windrush generation and their families for the losses and impacts they have suffered due to not being able to demonstrate their lawful immigration status.
+In 2019, the Home Office launched the Windrush Compensation Scheme (the scheme) as part of a set of measures to “right the wrongs” experienced by the Windrush generation and their families.